Subscribe

 Brittle Points: How to make companies robust

-Brittleness is when just one component breaking means the entire company fails.
-Learn some strategies for building robust companies.
+Brittleness is when the company fails because just one component breaks.
+Learn some strategies for fixing Brittle Points.

 • The product was built on a platform, and the platform changed.
 A popular app drops to zero downloads after Apple builds it into iOS; a Google Workspace add-on drops to zero sales after Google builds that feature into Docs; a Twitter management tool breaks when Twitter removes functionality from their public API.